 Whatever I’m designing, sooner or later most all clients eventually reference their favorite HGTV show.
 Perhaps because my teenage summers were on carpentry framing crews, one of my favorite homebuilding professionals is Mike Holmes—the tenacious renovation rescuer with the mantra of “doing it right the first time.”
+If you’re using vape for the first time please checkout this blog best dry herb vape pen for some tips.
 Holmes immediate came to mind when I learned about my cousin’s first encounter with a quaint college town zoning official.
 Seems the larger windows they just installed in their recently acquired “charming antique house” failed to conform to the rules of the Historic District in which it was located.
 “The window guy said we didn’t need any plans, permits or inspections,” she protested.

 A Northbrook couple dreamed of an expansive indoor pool lounge and entertaining space to enhance their pool time enjoyment on hot summer days.
 An old 2-car attached garage with its odd collection of four add-on sheds offered the necessary footprint but was built across property lines, and in some areas, without foundations.
 Above a garage, party room and bath my design inclu